 - Check out our Financial templates for practical templates like profit and loss statements, balance sheets and cash flow statements.

-- Read our Business finances topic for information on managing cash flow and your finances.
+- Read our Finances topic for information on managing cash flow and your finances.

 4) Keep financial records